lizeng07/lizeng07.github.io/content/authors/author/_index.md

 education:
   courses:
-#  - course: D.Sc in Life Science and Techology
+#  - course: D.Sc in Life Science and Technology
 #    institution: Tokyo Institute of Technology
 #    year: 2017-2020
   - course: M.Sc in Management, Technology and Economics